SilenceIsFatto/mesh-tools/README.md

 # Mesh Utilities
-A blender addon that adds a new menu - "Mesh Utilities"
+A blender addon that adds a new right-click menu - "Mesh Utilities"

 ---